AhmadovaRuxsorabegim/AhmadovaRuxsorabegim/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on Smart School and BookPalace
-- 🌱 I’m currently learning Desktop development and Frontend developer
+- 🌱 I’m currently learning Desktop development and Frontend development
-- 💬 Ask me about C++, Html, Css..
+- 💬 Ask me about C++, HTML, CSS..